Website Page Speed Optimization For SEO

 These scripts can often slow down the loading of the page.
 This is because they can slow down the loading of the page, which can frustrate users and cause them to leave the page.
 Additionally, third-party scripts can conflict with each other, which can also slow down the loading of the page.

-Minimizing and Optimization of these third-party scripts can help your page’s performance.
+Therefore, minimizing and optimizating these third-party scripts can help your page’s performance.

 8. Size of the page – Minimize HTTP Requests